 7. Throw Away Junk

-Whether you use a private waste company or your regular garbage collection service is government-sponsored, you’ll need to contact them and request a special collection for them to haul away your bulky junk.
+Whether you use a private waste company or your regular garbage collection service is government-sponsored, you’ll need to contact them and request a special collection for them to provide bulk junk removal.

 You can expect to pay additional fees for this service, and there are usually restrictions on the size and types of junk you can have picked up.
 In addition, it can take days to weeks before your junk is able to be removed.